liuzheng1990/escursor/README.md

 # How to DIY a cursor class for Elasticsearch (and why it doesn't work well)

-This repo is created for my [blog artile](https://liutheprogrammer.wordpress.com/2019/03/21/how-to-diy-a-cursor-class-for-elasticsearch/).
+This repo is created for my [blog article](https://liutheprogrammer.wordpress.com/2019/03/21/how-to-diy-a-cursor-class-for-elasticsearch/).
 I'm also posting that article here.

-New to Elasticsearch, it took me a significant amount of time to figure out how to iterate through a large data set.
+New to Elasticsearch, I have spend a significant amount of time to figure out how to iterate through a large data set.
 In the beginning, it looked strange to me that **Elasticsearch does not return a cursor when one makes a query**.
 Instead, it only returns a page of the full data set (with page size default to 10).
 To a person more familiar with python's SQL and MongoDB drivers and less with Elasticsearch's driver, I felt at loss when a query did not return me a cursor.
 Although I heard that the Elasticsearch helpers might be designed for this purpose, I didn't came to it directly.
 Instead, my attention was attracted by the **"from" and "size" parameters in the query body**.

 "Hmm.
 It seems I can retrieve the query results in batches.
 With some knowledge of Python's **iterator class protocol**, I should be able to wrap the returned data into a cursor myself!"